viatra/EMF-IncQuery-Addons/cep/README.md

 ------------

 **Latest enhancements:**
+* 09.06.
+Changes in the action descriptions of patterns
 * 08.12.
 Noise filtering is now implemented via the IMMEDIATE and STRICT_IMMEDIATE EventProcessingContexts
-* 06.30. noise filtering
-* 06.29.
-DSL improvements: follows operator (+timewindows), syntax coloring
-* 06.29. fixed token handling issue causing wrongly fired tokens
-* 06.27. initial commit for the DSLs
-* 06.26. duplicate handling fixed on state machine level
-* 06.22. handling both ordered and unordered cases with time windows

 **In progress:**
+* define the language for modeling event patterns over EMF models
+ * reuse the concepts of event-driven model transformations and the pattern language of IncQuery
 * make noise filtering more efficient
 * complete the examples and unit tests
-* define the language for modeling event patterns over EMF models
- * reuse the concepts of event-driven model transformations and the pattern language of IncQuery

 **Future work:**
 * [d] replace the bare Java code in the process at the following points: